Frederick Douglass once said, “it is easier to build strong children than to repair broken men”.

-- Use natural consequences.Using natural consequences means tying behaviour to the consequences of that behaviour: “If your homework is not done because you’re playing with your Nintendo, you’ll only be able to play over weekends”.
+- Use natural consequences.Using natural consequences means tying behavior to the consequences of that behavior: “If your homework is not done because you’re playing with your Nintendo, you’ll only be able to play over weekends”.
 The authors of the Bestseller Parenting With Love And Logic advocate natural consequences to teach children about responsibility.
 My book review is available here.

 If you’d like to learn more about mindful discipline strategies, check out my free e-mail course here.

 Habit 6: Teach your child the power of persistence

 Kids are terribly poor at persevering.
 There is much evidence to suggest that children’s ability to persist through difficulty predicts social and educational outcomes.

 One study found that persistence in 5/6-year-olds significantly predicted their reading and math achievement between kindergarten and early adolescence.
 A recent study has found that “paying attention and persisting on tasks are foundational skills that are critical early in life and continue to positively predict a variety of social and academic outcomes throughout childhood and into adulthood”.
 The study suggests that that interventions in early childhood can help promote persistence.

 What you can do to increase your child’s persistence